Acknowledgement

 Each time the proposed model generates a word in a translation, it (soft-)searches for a set of positions in a source sentence where the most relevant information is concentrated.
 The model then predicts a target word based on the context vectors associated with these source positions and all the previous generated target words.

-The decoder takes each annotation and feeds it to an alignment model, a(.), together with the previous hidden decoder state, st1.
+The decoder takes each annotation and feeds it to an alignment model, , together with the previous hidden decoder state, .
 This generates an attention score:

-The function implemented by the alignment model here combines st1 and hi using an addition operation.
+The function implemented by the alignment model here combines and using an addition operation.
 For this reason, the attention mechanism implemented by Bahdanau et al. is referred to as additive attention.

-This can be implemented in two ways, either (1) by applying a weight matrix, W, over the concatenated vectors, st1 and hi, or (2) by applying the weight matrices, W1 and W2, to st1 and hi separately:
+This can be implemented in two ways, either (1) by applying a weight matrix, , over the concatenated vectors, and , or (2) by applying the weight matrices, and , to and separately:

 The alignment model is parametrized as a feedforward neural network and jointly trained with the remaining system components.